-	For 52 straight years now, Linus Van Pelt spends Halloween on an all-night pumpkin patch vigil.
-If nothing else, that pumpkin patch could use some basic nighttime security, but I guess it was a simpler time.
-When trespassing on farmland was a holiday tradition, and dogs worked through wartime PTSD on their own.
+For 52 years in a row now, Linus Van Pelt has spent Halloween in a fruitless all-night pumpkin patch vigil.
+If nothing else that pumpkin patch could use some basic nighttime security, but I guess it was a simpler time, when trespassing on farmland was a holiday tradition, and dogs worked through wartime PTSD on their own.

 Atkinson translates Linus as a heroic figure and an “uncompromising individualist,” calling his pumpkin patch put-on “courageous resistance.”

 Director Michael Koresky dubbed Linus “one of pop art’s great emblematic figures of human spirituality.”
 To Koresky, the Great Pumpkin routine is a “lucid depiction of the struggle between existentialism and religious determinism.”
 Dogs with aviator goggles and delusions of grandeur often resolve such conflicts, I’m told

 And just last week the blog Courageous Christian Father (a title seemingly tailored to make me break out in hives) called the cartoon “a great example of how much faith we should have in Jesus.”